m-hess/dnm-insurance-pricing/README.md

 ## Welcome to the repository for my research on Dark Net Market Inurnce Pricing.

-My codebook and datasets will be unavailable until November 2019, but you can find a copy of my final paper on this research [here](https://github.com/m-hess/dnm-insurance-pricing/blob/master/FinalPaper_Hess.pdf).
+My codebook and datasets will be unavailable until June 2020, but you can find a copy of my final paper on this research [here](https://github.com/m-hess/dnm-insurance-pricing/blob/master/FinalPaper_Hess.pdf).

 If you are interested in learning more about my projects and experience, please feel free to explore my [GitHub profile](https://github.com/m-hess), my [LinkedIn](https://www.linkedin.com/in/m-hess/), or my [personal website](http://maddiehess.me).